microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraSubscribedSku.md

 This example demonstrates how to retrieve specified subscribed SKUs to Microsoft services.

-- `-ObjectId` parameter specifies the ID of the SKU (Stock Keeping Unit).
+- `-SubscribedSkuId` parameter specifies the ID of the SKU (Stock Keeping Unit).

 ### Example 3: Retrieve all users assigned a specific license